Documents

 Halstead, B. G. 1997.
 Memorandum to Bruce Gwynne of the California North Coast Regional Water Quality Control Board concerning water quality in the Klamath River.
 Unpublished letter of 23 September 1997.
 US Fish and Wildlife Service.
 Coastal California Fish and Wildlife Office.
 Arcata, CA. 14 pp. [172 Kb] At KRIS Web site.

 Hoopa Valley Tribe Environmental Protection Agency (HVTEPA).
-2008.
+2020.
 Water Quality Control Plan Hoopa Valley Indian Reservation.
-Approved September 11, 2002, Amendments Approved February 14, 2008.
+Approved September 11, 2002, Amendments Approved May 29 2020.
 Hoopa Tribal EPA.
-Hoopa, CA. 285 p.
-Caution LARGE file (8.0 Mb
+Hoopa, CA. 115 p.

 Kann, J. 2004.
 Memo on Copco Lake Analysis.
 To Karuk Tribe of California from Aquatic Ecosystem Sciences, Ashland, OR.
 6 p.
 (67 Kb)